PreSales & Sales Career Coaching

 1. Research the Tech Industry

 As previously mentioned, you can break into tech sales without years of direct experience and education.
-However, you need to know where to start.
-And that usually involves extensive research into the industry.

 You can begin by learning about different tech companies and their products.
 Search websites like TechCrunch, The Wall Street Journal, and Forbes Tech to find businesses that align with your interests, values, and goals.